Sodium-cooled fast reactor: Disadvantages

-A disadvantage of sodium is its chemical reactivity, which requires special precautions to prevent and suppress fires.
-If sodium comes into contact with water it reacts to produce sodium hydroxide and hydrogen, and the hydrogen burns in contact with air.
-This was the case at the Monju Nuclear Power Plant in a 1995 accident.
+The primary disadvantage of sodium is its chemical reactivity, which requires special precautions to prevent and suppress fires.
 In addition, neutron capture causes it to become radioactive; albeit with a half-life of only 15 hours.

-Another problem is leaks.
+The radioactivity of sodium requires the use of an intermediate sodium loop, while its chemical reactivity requires precautions such as lining the walls and floors of sodium-containing areas with stainless steel, and the use of double-wall tubes.
 Sodium at high temperatures ignites in contact with oxygen.
 Such sodium fires can be extinguished by powder, or by replacing the air with nitrogen.
 A Russian breeder reactor, the BN-600, reported 27 sodium leaks in a 17-year period, 14 of which led to sodium fires.

-Design goals
+If sodium comes into contact with water it reacts to produce sodium hydroxide and hydrogen, and the hydrogen can burn in contact with air.

+Unlike water, sodium coolant is opaque, and thus visual inspections cannot be made under liquid sodium.
+Fuel handling in an SFR requires careful positioning, and the structural integrity of internal components is harder to verify.
+However, techniques such as ultrasonic imaging can be used to examine structures under sodium.
+The opacity of sodium coolant has not posed an issue to SFR operation.
+Maintenance on sodium-cooled reactors is also made more difficult by the need to keep the sodium molten at 200 C.

+Unlike a light-water reactor, a fast-neutron reactor like an SFR is not in its most reactive configuration during normal operation.
+In the event of fuel melt, the fuel reactivity could increase.
+Furthermore, a large-core SFR can have a positive void coefficient in the center of its core.
+However, other design features can be used to produce a negative coolant temperature reactivity coefficient even in a large-sized reactor.

-The operating temperature must not exceed the fuel's boiling temperature.
-Fuel-to-cladding chemical interaction (FCCI) has to be accommodated.
-FCCI is eutectic melting between the fuel and the cladding; uranium, plutonium, and lanthanum (a fission product) inter-diffuse with the iron of the cladding.
-The alloy that forms has a low eutectic melting temperature.
-FCCI causes the cladding to reduce in strength and even rupture.
-The amount of transuranic transmutation is limited by the production of plutonium from uranium.
-One work-around is to have an inert matrix, using, e.g., magnesium oxide.
+Fuel-cladding chemical interactions (FCCI), which can compromise the integrity of the fuel rods, also must be accommodated.
+In an SFR, FCCI is eutectic melting between the fuel and the cladding; uranium, plutonium, and lanthanum (a fission product) inter-diffuse with the iron of the cladding.
+The alloy that forms has a low melting temperature, causing the cladding to reduce in strength and even rupture.
+One possible solution is to have an inert matrix, using, e.g., magnesium oxide.
 Magnesium oxide has an order of magnitude lower probability of interacting with neutrons (thermal and fast) than elements such as iron.

-High-level wastes and, in particular, management of plutonium and other actinides must be handled.
-Safety features include a long thermal response time, a large margin to coolant boiling, a primary cooling system that operates near atmospheric pressure, and an intermediate sodium system between the radioactive sodium in the primary system and the water and steam in the power plant.
-Innovations can reduce capital cost, such as modular designs, removing a primary loop, integrating the pump and intermediate heat exchanger, and better materials.